 I’m sharing my picks for the best stencils for DIY signs along with tips for choosing the right stencil and other materials for your own DIY sign projects.

 Stencils are one of the easiest ways to make gorgeous custom signs and decor, even if you aren’t particularly artistic and don’t have the best handwriting.

 I recently shared my tried-and-true process for getting crisp lines when stenciling on wood.
-Since sharing my tutorial, I’ve gotten several questions about different types of stencils and choosing the best stencils for beautiful wood signs.
+Since sharing my tutorial, I’ve gotten lots of questions about different types of stencils and choosing the best stencils for beautiful wood signs.

 So today I’m sharing everything I’ve learned about choosing the right stencil, different types of DIY sign materials, and my picks for the best sign stencils out there.

 This post contains affiliate links which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more.
 Click here to see my full disclosure policy.

 There are a few different types of stencils you can buy for stenciling signs.
 Choosing the best type for you depends on a few factors like whether you want to be able to make multiple signs using the same stencil.

 Vinyl Stencils are made from thin vinyl with an adhesive backing.

 (Note: A vinyl stencil is not the same thing as vinyl lettering.
 I know some people make signs using vinyl letters, but I am not personally a fan.
 Vinyl lettering really stands out on wood signs because the difference in the sheen and texture is very obvious up close.
 Vinyl stencils, however, allow you to paint the lettering so that it looks much more authentic.)